Wrongful execution: Ireland

 Sir Edward Crosbie, 5th Baronet was wrongfully executed in Carlow in 1798.
-Accused of being a United Irishman, his innocence was later proved.
+Accused of being a United Irishman, his innocence was later proven.

 Harry Gleeson was executed in Ireland in April 1941 for the murder of Moll McCarthy in County Tipperary in November 1940.
 The Gardaí withheld crucial evidence and fabricated other evidence against Gleeson.
 In 2015, he was posthumously pardoned.